SuleimanFarah/sunpy/GSOC/2018/GsoC-2018-Yudhik.md

 I commit to work for 35-40 hours a week during GSoC period.
 I don't have any other internship or work during this summer.

-I have my end Semester exams from 19 April – 27 April so I won’t be able to devote most of the time to the project.
+I have my end Semester exams from 19 April – 27 April so I won't be able to devote most of the time to the project.
 During that week I would be able to give 15-20 hrs and would further try whenever necessary.

 My next semester will start from the 1st week of August still I would be able to devote most of my time as in the initial days of the semester we have less workload.